As amended 4 Dec 2006

-(C) The Chair shall yield thirty (30) seconds of speaking time to one member of each applying organization in attendance after voicing his or her report.
+(C) The Chair shall yield thirty (30) seconds of speaking time to one member of each applying organization or university program in attendance after voicing his or her report.

 (D) No SGA member may address an applicant without prior permission from the President except for the Chair.
 No applicant may be yielded more than thirty (30) seconds at a time.

-(E) Amendments may be proposed to adjust the amount allocated to an organization, including instances in which the Committee has not recommended funds.
+(E) Amendments may be proposed to adjust the amount allocated to an organization or university program, including instances in which the Committee has not recommended funds.

 (F) It shall not be in order in the Legislative Assembly to consider any appropriation bill or amendment thereto which violates the terms of this document.

 (A) Organizations or university programs must contact the Vice President for Financial Affairs to establish an initial meeting time by the earlier of –